 - 1. Immediately, contact a member of the CRT and notify him/her of the situation of concern.
 The Director and/or Dean must always be informed, as one of the CRT members. - 2.
 The CRT is to confirm that there is a significant emergency or dangerous situation, the segment of the campus which is affected and the appropriate response. - 3.
 The CRT is to determine the content of a notification and initiate the notification system.
 Depending upon the circumstances, the appropriate segment of or entire campus will be contacted by phone or in person.
-If an evacuation of the school is necessary, the entire campus may be notified through the school-wide intercom by dialing 33 on the phone system. - 4.
+If an evacuation of the school is necessary, the entire campus may be notified through Teams, in-person notification and/or cellphone. - 4.
 The CRT will be responsible for assuring that the necessary authorities (i.e., fire department, police, etc.) are notified immediately to respond to the emergency situation.
 The CRT is responsible for overseeing all emergency response procedures.